 We chose all of the bugs based on common programming errors or common machine learning process errors.
 For example, earlier versions of the Pang et al. dataset included problems with mislabeled data that were later discovered and reported [15].
 The cross-validation bug in our gesture recognition task is the same one reported by Hodges and Pollack in their work [12].
 Other bugs were based on common mistakes, such copy-paste errors [13].

 Participants were told that (except for the actual training and testing of the model) there could be bugs at any step in the pipeline.
 This included bugs in the raw data.
 They were assured the structure of the pipeline was correct and the task was not one of attribute generation or algorithm development.
 As a stopping condition, they were given a target accuracy range suggesting they had fixed all of the bugs.
-In the context of our task, repairing existing machine learning programs that were known to have achieved a certain level of accuracy in the past (this was a realistic stopping criterion).
+This was a realistic stopping criterion in the context of our task, repairing existing machine learning programs that were known to have achieved a certain level of accuracy in the past.

 Data-labeling bugs in each task would have taken more time to fix than was allotted.
 To make fixing mislabeled data tractable, participants had to clearly state why examples were mislabeled (associate the mislabeling with bad data rather than a programming error).
 We then pointed them to a directory containing correctly labeled data.